kubernetes/enhancements/keps/sig-auth/5681-conditional-authorization/README.md

 The validating admission controller operates on a fully-mutated request object just like other validating admission controllers, by design.

+It is proposed that the `AuthorizationConditionsEnforcer` is the first validating admission plugin to run; such that e.g. no validating webhooks need to execute unnecessarily.

 ### Changes to `(Self)SubjectAccessReview`